Azure/GPT-RAG/README.md

 **4** Add source documents to object storage

-Upload your documents to the documents folder in the storage account which name starts with strag.
+Upload your documents to the documents folder in the storage account which name starts with strag (Default storage account as shown in the sample image)

 ### Zero trust installation